 Key takeaways

-• The masturbation question has no universal answer; pay attention to whether it leads you back to a screen or not, and adjust accordingly
+- The masturbation question depends on your pattern: whether it leads you back to porn, porn fantasy, or a screen

 What NoFap actually is

-NoFap started as an online community built around abstaining from pornography and, often, from masturbation itself.
-The original idea was a 90-day “reboot”, a reset period where you avoid porn and masturbation to allow your brain’s reward system to recalibrate.
+NoFap started as an online community built around abstaining from pornography and, often, masturbation.
+The original idea was a 90-day reboot, a reset period where you avoid porn and masturbation while your reward system settles.

 Over time, the community developed different modes:

-The community is large, passionate, and has helped a lot of people take their first steps away from compulsive porn use.
-That deserves respect.
+The community is large, active, and has helped many people take their first steps away from compulsive porn use.

 What quitting porn means